FreeAndFair/ColoradoRLA/docs/89_glossary.md

 risk-limiting audits is located at https://www.stat.berkeley.edu/~stark/Preprints/gentle12.pdf.

-* **state administrator** - The designated representative(s) of the
-Colorado Department of State, who possesses RLA administrative user privileges to perform administrative tasks.
+* **state administrator** - The designated person who possesses RLA administrative user privileges to perform administrative tasks.

-* **tabulation** - Interpretation of expressions of voter intent and aggregation of those into election results.
+* **tabulation** - Aggregation of tallies of interpretations of voter choices into election results. @review NIST Election Modeling group separates interpretation, tally and tabulation.

 * **tabulated ballots** - Paper ballots that have been scanned on a ballot scanning device, and the voter’s markings on which have been interpreted by the voting system as valid votes, undervotes, or overvotes.
-Tabulated ballots may be duplicates of original ballots.
+Tabulated ballots may be duplicates of original ballots. @review this means ballots counted by hand weren't "tabulated".
+Is that what we want to say?

 * **two-factor authentication** - Defined as two out of the three following requirements: